“It taught me a lot about working together as a community.”

 The Staff participates in a ten-day training which consists of hands-on job specific training, sessions on leadership, conflict resolution, youth ministry, and cultural sensitivity among others.
 This training equips these young adults to be prepared for difficult situations that they may encounter over the summer.

-In addition to our staff, youth are accompanied by adult counselors in a ratio of one adult for every five youth (if your group is mostly middle school students, we recommend a ratio closer to 1:4).
+In addition to our staff, youth are accompanied by adult counselors in a ratio of one adult for every four youth.

 Counselors must be at least 23 years old and be chosen for maturity and role modeling capabilities; those younger than 23 must be cleared and approved by the SSP office in advance.
 All counselors are expected to take online training and undergo a national criminal background check before participating.